 Sheets or a towel for your overnight in the residence hall.
 We'll provide them for you!
 Your pets- as you may or may not already know, the residence halls are pet-free, so please leave Sparky at home.
 Your friend from high school who's going to XYZ University- coming to AU is a new and exciting opportunity to build connections with other first-year students.
 Additionally, students and their guests will attend a parallel, but separate program.

-Shuttles will run generally every 15 minutes from 6:15am-12:30am Monday-Thursday and they have extended hours on Friday until 3:30am.
-For more information please visit: http://www.american.edu/finance/facilities/ShuttleBlueRoute.cfm
+Shuttles will run generally every 15 minutes from 6:15am-12:30am Monday-Thursday.
+For more information please visit https://www.american.edu/finance/facilities/shuttle.cfm